Skip to main content

 Servicing Geelong & the Bellarine

-City of Greater Geelong & the Bellarine Peninsula — flat $250 inc GST, no hidden fees, no callout charges.
+City of Greater Geelong & the Bellarine Peninsula — flat $250, no hidden fees, no callout charges.

 Inspections are carried out by Ryan Gaw, the VBA-registered Pool Safety Inspector (Licence IN-PS 100055) behind Local Pool Inspections, who has checked barriers right across the region — from 1980s Newtown backyards to brand-new Armstrong Creek estates and the salt-exposed coast at Ocean Grove.